mikeobrien/Gribble/README.md

 Executing Stored Procedures
 ------------

 Gribble allows you to execute stored procedures through the `StoredProcedure` class which implements `IStoredProcedure`.
+Simple return types like numeric, `DateTime` and `Guid` are supported by all methods in addition to reference types.

     public interface IStoredProcedure
     {